hubblec4/Matroska-Chapters-Specs/chapters.md

 ### ChapterFlagHidden

 The `ChapterFlagHidden` works a bit different as the `EditionFlagHidden`.
-Each The `ChapterFlagHidden` is works independed.
+Each `ChapterFlagHidden` works independent.

 Two `Chapter Flags` are defined to describe the behavior of the `ChapterAtom Element`: `ChapterFlagHidden` and `ChapterFlagEnabled`.